kdvolder/spring-blog-2015-03/README.md

 }
 ```

-You might want to this out by [Relaunch]-ing your app.
-The url http://localhost:${port}/hello?kris should return a text message "Hello Kris".
+You might want to this out by Relaunching (![Relaunch]) your app.
+The url `http://localhost:${port}/hello?name=kris` should return a text message "Hello Kris".

 ###Making the Greeting Configurable

 This is actually quite easy to do, and you might be familiar with Spring's [@Value][ValueAnnotation] annotation.
-However, using `@Value` you won't get nice content assist.
+However, using `@Value` you won't be able get nice content assist.
 Spring Properties Editor won't be aware of properties you define that way.
-To understand why its useful to understand a little bit about how the Spring Properties Editor gets its information about the 'known properties'.
+To understand why, it is useful to understand a little bit about how the Spring Properties Editor gets its information about the 'known properties'.

 Some of the Spring Boot Jars starting from version 1.2.x contain special json metadata files that the editor looks for on your project's classpath and parses.
 These files contain information about the 'known properties'.
-If you dig for them a little, you can see find these files from STS.
+If you dig for them a little, you can find these files from STS.
 For example, open "spring-boot-autoconfigure-1.2.2.RELEASE.jar" (under "Maven Dependencies") and browse to "META-INF/spring-configuration-metadata.json".
-You'll find the properties like `server.port` being documented there.
+You'll find properties like `server.port` being documented there.

+![meta-data]

 For our own user-defined properties to be picked-up by the editor we have to create this metadata.
 Fortunately this can be automated easily provided you define your properties using Spring Boot [@ConfigurationProperties].
 So define a class like this: